Whistleblower Information

 Recreation of part of the report writing software.

-The Examination Findings and Technologist Impressions are written by the technologist.
+The Examination Findings and Technologist Impressions are written by the imaging technologist.
 It is within the technologist's legal scope of practice to complete the Examination Findings, which describe what is visually observed in the exam images — without interpretation of disease processes or abnormalities.
 The Technologist Impressions section, however, is problematic.
-This section does not appear to be part of the software’s default layout but was reportedly added by management at our imaging lab.
+This section does not appear to be part of the software’s default layout but was reportedly added by management.
 In this section, the technologist writes the physician's interpretation.
 The final section, Physician Summary (3), is where the reading physician is supposed to document their final interpretation of the exam.
 However, because the imaging technologists are writing the interpretations, the physicians use a shortcut.
 By clicking a link labeled "Copy to Summary" in the Technologist Impressions section (2), the physician automatically copies what the technologist has written from section 2 into the Interpretation field of the Physician Summary section (3).
-Below is a very short video demonstrating the actual process.

 Potential Legal Violation #2

 The second potential legal violation stems from the first.
-As technologists, we can observe the studies being read almost in real time in our report writing software.
-Each study has an icon that changes when the report status updates from 'unread' to 'finalized.'
-Based on how quickly some reading physicians finalize their reports, I believe they are not always reviewing the exam images.
-Since the interpretation has already been written by the technologists, the physicians do not need to view the images themselves.
-I’ve been informed the reporting software we use (Epic Systems Corporation - Verona Wisconsin) is capable of tracking whether the images were viewed—and for how long—but I am unable to confirm this.
+The imaging technologists can observe imaging studies being read almost in real time in the report writing software.
+Each study has a related icon that changes from a red circle to a green checkmark when the report status updates from 'unread' to 'finalized.'
+Based on how quickly some reading physicians complete their reports, I believe they are not always reviewing the exam images.
+Since the interpretation has already been written by the imaing technologists, the physicians do not need to view the images themselves.
+I’ve been informed the reporting software used is capable of tracking whether the images were viewed — and for how long — but I am unable to confirm this.

 Career Ending Decision

-If I decide to proceed as an anonymous whistleblower, I recognize that it is unlikely I will be able to find work again in medical imaging.
-As an older technologist, securing employment in this field at my age is already extremely difficult if not impossible.
+If I decide to proceed as an anonymous whistleblower, I recognize that it is unlikely I will be able to find work in healthcare.
+As an older employee, securing employment in my field is already extremely difficult if not impossible.
 For this reason, I would like to pursue a whistleblower reward that could replace my income and cover health insurance costs for at least five years.

 Thank you